Public health practitioner apprentices

 How much?

 For those applying for NHS England’s funded tuition fees for the population health scheme, the University of Salford will lead the selection process.
 This may include interviews.
 Further details can be found in the supporting documents.
-Please note, the deadline for the funding application is on the 27th of June 2025.
+Please note, the deadline for the funding application has now passed.

 In addition to tuition fee funding, employers of successful applicants may be eligible for salary support.
 NHS England will provide further details when available.